 You haven’t really been to Taiwan until you’ve experienced one of its night markets.
 These snack-focused havens are the quintessential experience in this food-obsessed nation, and the country is famous for them.

 There are over 100 night markets in Taiwan – where to even start??
 In this article, we’ll travel from the north to the far south of Taiwan, hitting the most famous night markets along the way.
-I have personally visited all of these night markets, some of them multiple times.
+I have personally visited all of these night markets, most of them multiple times.

 If you’re vegetarian or vegan, here or my recommended vegetarian stalls at most of these night markets.